Faith in Action

 The Prayer Buddy program pairs older students with younger students to help build our community of faith.
 Prayer Buddies provides an opportunity for students to develop spiritual fellowship with students at another grade level and various activities are planned throughout the year.
 Prayer Buddies sit together at all school Mass and other religious celebrations, and the older students help teach about each event.

-In the spirit of the Pope Francis encyclical, Laudato Si, fifth-grade students attend an environmental education retreat for three days and two nights at The Pines Catholic Camp.
+In the spirit of the Pope Francis encyclical, Laudato Si, fifth-grade students attend an environmental education retreat for four days and three nights at The Pines Catholic Camp.
 Student experience God’s love for them through nature and community, and learn about what it means to be a servant leader in the community.
 Activity areas include forestry, archaeology, limnology, meteorology, entomology, and orienteering.
 Teachings of the Church, saint stories and scripture study are included to enhance the knowledge of the students and open their eyes to see how God is at work in our environment.

-Each August, the eighth-grade students at ASCS spend three days at Sky Ranch Christian Camp for a leadership and teambuilding retreat lead by our youth ministers.
+Each Fall, the eighth-grade students at ASCS spend three days at Sky Ranch Christian Camp for a leadership and teambuilding retreat lead by our youth ministers.
 At this retreat, youth are challenged to take more ownership of their faith and their path as a disciple of Jesus and members of his Catholic Church.
 They are challenged to grow in leadership skills and come together as a class to serve as a positive example to the rest of their school community.